linuxcontainersio/nginx/README.md

 ----

+## Now also on GitLab
+Pushed to gitlab

 ## What is Alpine Linux?
 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 The image is only 10 MB in size and has access to a package repository that is much more complete than other BusyBox based images.
 This makes Alpine Linux a great image base for utilities and even production applications.
 Read more about Alpine Linux here and you can see how their mantra fits in right at home with Docker images.